rage/programming-23/data/part-6/3-errors.md

 </sample-data>

 Please write a function named `filter_incorrect()`, which creates a file called `correct_numbers.csv`.
-The file contains only those lines from the original file which have lottery numbers in the correct format.
+The file should contain only those lines from the original file which are in the correct format.

 </programming-exercise>